Harry Kane finally became England’s all-time top goalscorer with his strike in a 2-1 win against Italy.

 Goals per cap: 0.77

-With 0.77 goals per cap and only Lineker, Charlton and Rooney outscoring him in the entire history of the England national team, Jimmy Greaves deserves much, much more credit than he gets.
+With 0.77 goals per cap and only Lineker, Charlton, Rooney and Kane outscoring him in the entire history of the England national team, Jimmy Greaves deserves much, much more credit than he gets.

 Perhaps his omission from the 1966 World Cup final weighs heavily against him, with Greaves picking up an injury during the group stages and losing his place to Geoff Hurst who famously scored a hat-trick against Germany.